fwiko/social-scanner/README.md

 # **Social Scanner**

-Check the availability of your favourite username on a variety of online platforms.
-Originally built using ExpressJS and Handlebars, I used the opportunity to refactor this project to update the front-end design and further my experience using Next.JS.
+Check the availability of your favourite username on a variety of online platforms. _Originally built using ExpressJS and Handlebars, I used the opportunity to refactor this project to update the front-end design and further my experience using Next.JS_.

 # **Deployment**